icinganalysis/icinganalysis.github.io/content/NACA-TN-2903.md

 An online search [^4] found 26 citations of NACA-TN-2903.

+###Related

+NACA-TR-1215 [^5] "supersedes" NACA-TN-2903.
+We will see what that means when we review NACA-TR-1215.

 ##Notes:
 [^1]:
 Brun, Rinaldo J., Serafini, John S., and Gallagher, Helen M.: Impingement of Cloud Droplets on Aerodynamic Bodies as Affected by Compressibility of Air Flow Around the Body.
 NACA-TN-2903, 1953.